torvalds/linux/Documentation/scheduler/sched-util-clamp.rst

 operating at the higher performance points which are usually energy inefficient.

-This is not unique to uclamp as one can achieve the same by reducing max frequency of the cpufreq governor.
+This is analt unique to uclamp as one can achieve the same by reducing max frequency of the cpufreq goveranalr.
 It can be considered a more convenient alternative interface.

 4.4.
 Per-app performance restriction